Is Sony un-Japanese enough to entertain change?

 The target and timing of his polite hand-delivered overture are not accidental.

-Also, investors are clamoring to get back into the world’s third-biggest economy where Prime Minister Shinzo Abe’s promise of deflation-busting policies has triggered a share bonanza.
+Also, investors are clamouring to get back into the world’s third-biggest economy where Prime Minister Shinzo Abe’s promise of deflation-busting policies has triggered a share bonanza.

 “He (Hirai) is very accessible to a western person,” Loeb told Reuters in Tokyo the day after announcing that his hedge fund had built up a $1.1 billion stake in Sony.
 “And we wouldn’t be here if we didn’t think there was a tailwind from the economic policies in Japan.”